 The first-gen Saturn Vue had quite a few issues more than the second generation which was a more reliable one overall.
 There are several model years to avoid here, and the worst-rated Saturn Vue from the first generation is the 2003 model.

-It received the most complaints and these were mostly revolving around harsh shifting of the automatic transmission, equipment labels, and the check engine light coming up on the dashboard.
+It received more than 900 complaints and these were mostly revolving around harsh shifting of the automatic transmission, equipment labels, and the check engine light coming up on the dashboard.
 The 2006 model comes right after in terms of reliability issues, so it’s best to avoid these models.

 Second-generation Saturn Vue (2008 model year)

 This model was based on the Opel Antara SUV and the second-gen model had significant exterior improvements when compared to the first one.
 It was also more reliable, but we can’t recommend the 2008 model due to transmission issues commonly discussed on Saturn forums and steering problems that were commonly reported.

 Right after getting to know about the common problems and Saturn Vue years to avoid, there comes discussing the best model years.
-Thankfully, not all the Saturn Vue models were plagued by the listed issues and there are some pretty reliable models out there.
-To cut your worries short, here’s a list of the best Saturn Vue models based on their reliability ratings:
+Still wondering about the best Saturn Vue years?
+Here’s a list of the best Saturn Vue models based on their reliability ratings:

 - 2002 Saturn Vue